 Code Black

-The closest speciality coffee spot to my hotel on my list that was open before 9 am on a Sunday morning, Code Black's Brunswick café and roastery serves great coffee and brunch.
+The closest specialty coffee spot to my hotel on my list that was open before 9 am on a Sunday morning, Code Black's Brunswick café and roastery serves great coffee and brunch.
 I was in need of a strong black coffee and as there weren't any pourovers on the menu, I had an Ethiopian Yirgacheffe batch-brew filter coffee, which tasted great and soon eased away the pains of 20 hours' of flights.
 I only planned to have a pastry for breakfast but was wooed by the mother of all avocado toasts on the brunch menu, which was delicious and looked beautiful.
 You can take a seat in the spacious, warehouse-style café or, on sunny days, on one of the tables on the pavement.

 Code Black is located at 15–17 Weston Street, Brunswick.
 Website.
 Twitter.
 Instagram.